 The hourly values for pollutants are categorised into the following air quality ratings:

-These air quality categories are based on the (NEPM) standards for hourly NO2 and SO2, and interim web reporting threshold values for hourly PM10 and PM2.5.
+These air quality categories are based on the (NEPM) standards for NO2 and SO2, the interim web reporting threshold values for hourly PM10 and PM2.5.

 This information is also available by calling the NSW EES Environment Line: 131 555 (local call cost throughout NSW) or (02) 9995 5555 (if calling from outside NSW).